|Board of Governors

 Member since 2006

 Samuel Madden is a native New Yorker and recent law school graduate.
-He holds a Juris Doctor from Fordham University School of Law at Lincoln Center, and in 2013, passed the New York and New Jersey state bar exams.
+He holds a Juris Doctor from Fordham University School of Law at Lincoln Center, and in 2013, passed the New York state bar exam.
 While in law school, he worked at Volunteer Lawyers for the Arts, assisting artists (musicians, filmmakers, and photographers) with legal issues they had regarding their creative works.

 Mr. Madden holds a Bachelor of Science in Finance from The University of Vermont.
 While at UVM, Sam spearheaded the creation of a residential community of musicians, and an annual music festival hosted by the community.
 In addition, Sam served as an undergraduate member of the UVM Board of Trustees, and as president of his graduating class.

 Mr. Madden has served as Assistant Secretary of The National Arts Club since May 2012.
 He is an avid jazz pianist, and regularly plays at venues throughout New York City and Long Island.

 Member since 2006